 - Take all of the packaging materials and the old product with them when they leave.

-As such, these services can prove extremely helpful to receivers who simply don’t have the wherewithal, bandwidth or time to get freight installed.
+These services can prove extremely helpful to receivers who simply don’t have the wherewithal, bandwidth or ability to get freight installed.

 How do White-Glove Services Impact Shipping Price?